 The best thing about quizzes is that they allow you to nurture your subscribers in a fun and engaging way.
 While B2B can be a dull niche, quizzes definitely spice up your content marketing strategy and help you create a loyal community around your brand.
 Here’s a great example of a quiz created by SEMrush and tests for how good you are at content marketing.”

 Where to take your quizzes next?

 Start by creating a goal for using quizzes in your content.
+Do you want to create top of funnel content?
 Do you want to grow your email list?
 Need more leads?
 Or maybe you just want the shares to bring in new traffic.